Eubrew-net/ATMOZ/uncertainty/readme.txt

-ATMOZ uncertainty code v4.0
+ATMOZ uncertainty code v5.0

-- Include instrummental corrections (dark, dead time, temperature, filters)
+- Include the end date selection
-- Extract values from Config by Date Function (A, etc, dead time,...)
+- Use the SZA, mu and m calculated through astronomical formulas
-- Extract raw counts from Direct Sun Function
+- Include the temperature coefficients and its uncertainties of IZO16 campaign